 Upper School – Key Stage 4

-At Gad’s Hill School, sport in the Upper School is structured to provide all students with the opportunity to engage in competitive and inclusive physical activity.
-The school regularly organises fixtures in sports such as football, netball, rugby, and cricket, allowing pupils to represent Gad’s Hill in both local and regional competitions.
+The school regularly organises fixtures in sports such as football, netball, basketball and cricket, allowing pupils to represent Gad’s Hill School at inter-school fixtures and regional and national ISA competitions, as well as Country and District cups.
 These matches foster teamwork, resilience, and a sense of pride, while helping students to refine their tactical awareness and develop a competitive edge.
 Athletics is also a key part of the sporting calendar, offering pupils the chance to challenge themselves individually in a range of track and field events.

 Beyond competition, the school places strong emphasis on promoting physical health and wellbeing through a diverse and engaging PE curriculum.
 Students learn how to improve their fitness, build strength, and adopt healthy lifestyles through activities such as gym-based training, badminton, and rock climbing.
 By offering a variety of sports tailored to different interests and abilities, the programme ensures that all pupils—regardless of experience or confidence—can find activities they enjoy and progress in.
 This inclusive approach encourages lifelong participation in sport and helps students understand the physical, mental, and social benefits of staying active.